marchbox/intl-elements/README.md

     elements if all of their locales are the same as the document’s language, i.e. the `lang` attribute of the `<html>` element.

+The provider elements also observe the DOM changes to make sure its locale list is always up to date, e.g. if you move a provider element that doesn’t have `locales`, `lang`, or `locales-from` attributes from one `<intl-locale>` element into another, its locale list will be updated accordingly.

 #### `localeList` property

 All provider elements have a `localeList` property, which is a `DOMTokenList`.